TaniyaM03/TaniyaM03/README.md

 - 👋 Hi, I’m Taniya Maiti
-- 👀 I’m interested in web development
+- 👀 I’m interested in Machine Learning
-- 🌱 I’m currently learning full stack development
 - 💞️ I’m looking to collaborate on open source
 - 📫 How to reach me mtaniyaBTECH21@ced.alliance.edu.in